Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 3. Run the app, click the button on main scene, and examine what happens at each breakpoint

 Part 2 - In Pairs
-1. Discuss with your partner what occured at each deinit() breakpoint and why?
+1. Discuss with your partner what occurred at each deinit() breakpoint and why?

 ## Automatic Reference Counting (ARC) (xx min)